sparkfabrik/sparkci/README.md

 - `main` branch is the primary branch for both development and releases
 - Feature branches should be created from and merged back into `main` via pull requests
 - All work should be done in feature branches, not directly on `main`
+- Branch names should follow the pattern: `feature/description`, `bugfix/description`, or `docs/description`
+- Commit messages should be clear and descriptive
+- Pull requests should include adequate test coverage for new features

 Development builds are automatically generated from the `main` branch on each push.
 Stable releases are created by tagging the `main` branch with a version tag (e.g., `v0.1.0`).